 If you're an immigrant to the United States with conditional resident status (which expires after two years unless you take further action) you have, during those two years, the same rights and responsibilities as a U.S. permanent resident.
 In fact, the popularly used term "green card" is often used in reference to the identity document held by both conditional and permanent residents.
-Among the rights enjoyed by green card holders is the right to travel outside the U.S. and, more importantly, be allowed back in afterward.
+Among the rights enjoyed by green card holders is that to travel outside the U.S. and more importantly, be allowed back in afterward.

 However, there are limitations on the travel rights of conditional as well as permanent residents.
 For example: